-Complex regional pain syndrome (CRPS) is chronic neuropathic pain that follows soft-tissue or bone injury (type I) or nerve injury (type II) and lasts longer and is more severe than expected for the original tissue damage.
-Other manifestations include autonomic changes (eg, sweating, vasomotor abnormalities), motor changes (eg, weakness, dystonia), and trophic changes (eg, skin or bone atrophy, hair loss, joint contractures).
+Complex regional pain syndrome (CRPS) is a term used to describe an array of chronic neuropathic pain conditions in which the pain is more severe and longer-lasting than would be expected from the initial tissue damage.
+Other manifestations include autonomic changes (eg, sweating, vasomotor abnormalities), motor changes (eg, weakness, dystonia), and trophic changes (eg, skin or bone atrophy, hair loss, joint contractures) that distinguish it from more traditional neuropathic pain conditions (eg, diabetic neuropathy).
 Diagnosis is clinical.
-Treatment includes drugs, physical therapy, and sympathetic blockade.
+Treatment includes medications, physical therapy, and interventional procedures.

 (See also Overview of Pain.)

-CRPS type I was previously known as reflex sympathetic dystrophy (see also Complex Regional Pain Syndrome: Treatment Guidelines), and type II was known as causalgia.
-Both types occur most often in young adults and are 2 or 3 times more common among women.
+CRPS type I was previously known as reflex sympathetic dystrophy, and type II was known as causalgia.
+Both types occur most often in young adults and are 2 or 3 times more common among women (1).

 Etiology of Complex Regional Pain Syndrome